What Should I Know About Divorce in Philadelphia?

 Divorce is an emotionally charged process in which spouses must make decisions that will impact the rest of their lives.
-Child custody and child support arrangements, parenting plans, alimony payments, and property settlements require careful planning and often turn out better when spouses can work together amicably.
+Child custody and child support arrangements, parenting plans, alimony payments, and property settlements require careful planning and often turn out better when divorcing spouses can work together amicably.
 Unfortunately, that is not always possible.
 No matter how friendly or contentious the split, divorcing spouses are strongly advised to seek legal counsel to preserve their best interests.
-An experienced and reputable divorce lawyer can help to ensure the divorce settlement is fair to both parties.

-The Philadelphia divorce lawyers at Freedman & Lorry, P.C. have over 65 years’ experience leading clients through the all types of legal matters.
-Attorneys at the firm work diligently to ensure that their clients’ legal rights are protected, and their best interests are served.
-We strive to resolve divorce issues as efficiently as possible through mediation, arbitration, collaboration.
-However, when litigation is the only option, our experienced trial lawyers serve as zealous advocates for clients who fight to preserve our clients’ best interests.
+The Philadelphia divorce lawyers at Freedman & Lorry, P.C. have over 65 years of experience leading clients through all types of legal matters.
+Attorneys at the firm work diligently to ensure that their clients’ legal rights are protected.
+We strive to resolve divorce issues as efficiently as possible through mediation, arbitration, and collaboration.
+However, when litigation is the only option, our experienced trial lawyers serve as zealous advocates who fight to preserve our clients’ best interests.

 Types of Divorce